mc-imperial/multicore-test-harness/README.md

 ```
     sudo python3 run_experiments exp_configs/env_rank/demo/rank_litmus.json rank.json
 ```
-3. Determining the Paretto Optimal hostile environment
+3. Determine the Paretto Optimal hostile environment.
+This will output the Paretto optimal hostile environment for the current development board.
+For the Raspberry Pi, this will probably consist of cache enemy on all cores.
 ```
     python3 calculate_rank.py rank.json
 ```

-This will output the Paretto optimal hostile environment for the current development board.
-For the Raspberry Pi, this will probably consist of cache enemy on all cores.

 4. If needed, change the mapping in scripts/exp_configs/eval_env/stress_all_pi.json to reflect the configuration found in the previous step.